 You can see the list of benefits covered by each plan and learn more about how they can help you save money by reviewing the Medicare Supplement plans comparison chart.

 Both Cigna and UnitedHealthcare have large networks of health care providers.
-Cigna claims more than 1.5 million participating providers around the world as part of its network, while UnitedHealthcare reports having 1.3 million providers in its network.
+Cigna claims more than 1.5 million participating Cigna doctors around the world as part of its network, while UnitedHealthcare reports having 1.3 million providers in its network.

 No matter which carrier you go with, you can likely find doctor near you who will accept your plan.